mbastian/datafu/contrib/mr/README.md

 * Staged output to avoid deleting the existing file if the job fails
 * Estimate the number of reducers needed if not provided
 * Supports `#LATEST` suffix in input paths to work with timestamped folders

+## Dependencies

+DataFu-MR depends on Avro >= 1.7.0 and Hadoop >= 1.0.

+For a complete list of dependencies, consult the `ivy.xml` file.

 ## FAQ